CAA381/hands-on/exercises/A2/README.md

 ![](../../images/a/customize-pipeline-config.png)

+> Feel free to have a closer look at the pipeline configuration.
+If you want to learn more about available configuration parameters, feel free to have a look into our reference: https://github.com/SAP/cloud-s4-sdk-pipeline/blob/master/configuration.md

 Finally, we just need to commit and push our new configuration to the central source code repository.
 On the lower left, click on `Version Control` to open the version control pane.

 ![](../../images/a/version-control.png)